nycdepartmentoffinance/onboarding/project_setup_python.md

 ## Open folder in VSCode

-If you are programming in python, you can use an Integrated Development Environment (IDE) of your choice to .
+If you are programming in python, I find it easier to program in an Integrated Development Environment (IDE) -- basically a software that helps you keep track of your work in a much more user friendly way.

-In RStudio you can:
+The Microsoft IDE is called [VSCode](https://code.visualstudio.com/download) and is very similar to RStudio, Jupyter, or SAS Enterprise in that it has a place for you to write your code and a terminal or console where your code is being run and output is generated.
+The special benefit of VSCode is that it has a githib extension that helps you keep track of the versioning of your code as it changes.

+After downloading VSCode, the easiest way to start a project using the tool is to open an existing folder (or cloned repository) in VSCode by \:
-1. Select `New Project...`
+1. Under File, Select `Open Folder...`
 2. Indicate From Existing Directory
 3. Select the new directory you just made from the github repository from the `Browse` feature
 4. Press Create Project

+... start here where everything should be oriented towards VSCode not RStudio

 Now you are in an Rproj that is being tracked by git.